vyapp/vy/INTRO.md

 Sometimes we need to create marks to remember text positions.
 The way to create a mark in vy is by shading a line.
-Switch to NORMAL mode, then place the cursor on the desired line and press
+Switch to NORMAL mode, then place the cursor on the desired line and press key below to switch to ALPHA mode.

     <Key-3>

-to switch to ALPHA mode.
 Once in ALPHA mode, press.

     <Key-q>